boeboe/private-repo-patcher/README.md

 This container, which can be used as a deployment or a job, automates this task by:
  - creating a [Secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) with proper `.dockerconfigjson` content
- - iterating over [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-image-pull-secret-to-service-account) object and create or add a proper `imagePullSecrets` stanza
+ - iterating over [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-image-pull-secret-to-service-account) object and create or add a proper `imagePullSecrets` list item
  - iterate over crashloop pods with failure reasons `ImagePullBackOff` or `ErrImagePull` and schedule them for recreation by deleting them

 These steps are executed in a loop and can apply to a list of namespaces you define.